Getting Started with Power BI Desktop

 Create Reports in Power BI Desktop

-Now we will see how to create reports in Power BI.
-To create reports we need some kind of, isn’t it???
+To create reports we need some kind of data, isn’t it???

 So, we can get the data from various data sources like Excel, Text, CSV, Web, SQL Server, Cloud, etc….
 Now we will use how to upload the data from a text file.
 Below is the data we are using from the text file.